ubc/idmapping/README.md

 Insert more data as needed.

 #### Get Docker Host IP
 To access backend, you need the host IP.
-Replace `default` with the machine name is you are using custom machine name.
+Replace `default` with the machine name if you are using custom machine name.
 ```
 docker-machine ip default
 ```